alexlitinsky/remevi/memory-bank/activeContext.md

 ## Next Steps

-- Consider adding tab persistence across sessions
+- Implement the achievement database schema using the design in schema.prisma
+- Create API endpoints for achievement tracking and achievement unlocking
-- Evaluate the need for additional progress metrics
+- Develop the achievement notification component for real-time feedback
-- Monitor user interaction with the tabbed interface for potential improvements
+- Integrate the points system with the user profile
+- Add more interactive features to the mind map (zooming, panning, node selection)
+- Implement caching for processing state to handle page refreshes
-- Consider adding loading states for tab content
+- Add loading states for tab content
+- Enhance mobile responsiveness
-- Consider reactivating the time-related metrics in the QuizStats component once timing calculations are fully stabilized
+- Re-enable time-related metrics in the QuizStats component once timing calculations are fully stabilized
-- For document processing and mind maps:
-  - Implement more interactive mind map features (zooming, panning, node selection)
-  - Consider improving mind map layout algorithms for better visualization
+- Optimize database operations for better scalability
-  - Add animations for node transitions when mind map first loads
-  - Test processing with larger documents to ensure reliability
-  - Add node selection and details view for mind map exploration
-  - Consider adding search functionality for finding concepts in complex mind maps

 ## Important Patterns
 - Session management pattern: